Shopify/shopify-api-js/docs/usage/billing.md

 app.use('/requires-payment/*', billingMiddleware);
 ```

-**Note**: this method will always query Shopify's API because merchants can cancel subscriptions at any point.
-Depending on the number of requests your app handles, you might want to cache a merchant's payment status, but you should make sure to periodically call this method to ensure you're blocking unpaid access.
+**Note**: the `check` method will always query Shopify's API because merchants can cancel subscriptions at any point.
+Depending on the number of requests your app handles, you might want to cache a merchant's payment status, but you should periodically call this method to ensure you're blocking unpaid access.

 The `check` method accepts the following parameters: